section-engineering-education/engineering-education/content/articles/how-to-use-modular-patterns-in-nodejs/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /engineering-education/how-to-use-modular-patterns-in-nodejs/
+url: /how-to-use-modular-patterns-in-nodejs/
-title: How to use modular patterns in Node.js
+title: How to Use Modular Patterns in Node.js
-description: This article goes through the basics of modularizing codes in Node.js.
+description: This article will go through the basics of modularizing codes in Node.js.
 We will go through a few examples to understand the concepts better.
 author: edwin-wachira
-date: 2021-05-23T00:00:00-18:30
+date: 2021-05-24T00:00:00-11:30
 topics: [Node.js]
 excerpt_separator: <!--more-->
 images: